Richard Burbage: Portraiture

 It has sometimes been argued that the famous Chandos portrait of Shakespeare was painted by Burbage.
 His skills were in demand.
 Some believe that the anonymous oil painting used so often nowadays to show what Burbage looked like was a self-portrait.
 Dulwich College holds a painting of a female head in a roughly similar style that was generally regarded as his work until it was found out in 1987 that it was probably misattributed to him and that it is a work by a North Italian painter.
 The "Felton" portrait of Shakespeare is also attributed to Burbage, and also a portrait of a woman which is currently preserved at Dulwich College, in Southeast London.

 Hamlet theory

-There is a theory that William Shakespeare's Hamlet is written about Richard Burbage, not Shakespeare's son Hamnet.
-A discrepancy between the dates of the death of Hamnet, the death of James Burbage, and the initial drafts of Hamlet lead some scholars to believe that Burbage is the inspiration of the titular character.
+There is a theory that William Shakespeare's Hamlet was partly inspired by the death of Richard Burbage's father, not the death of Shakespeare's son Hamnet.
+A discrepancy between the dates of the death of Hamnet, the death of James Burbage, and the initial drafts of Hamlet lead some scholars to suggest this.
+Burbage's loss and his possible performance of an earlier version of the Hamlet character may have inspired some aspects of Shakespeare's more familiar version.